aryanbdps9/VQA2019/README.md

   * Extract the word dictionary from all words used in questions and answer of VQA dataset and learn this vector to word mapping over the dictionary size of ~3K
 * Loading the data passed after ELMO embedding
   * For both the training data and validation data questions are separately passed through ELMO embedding and stored so that this extra pass over ELMO does not consume time over training of model which already was slow due to limited RAM and h5 being asynchronous.
+* Final integration
+  * Initially model trains over the data seperately.
+Model1 trying to predict embedding from question and image.
+Model2 predicting word from embedding.
+  * Test time.
+Model1 first predicts whether it's a yes/no question or not.
+If yes, it uses it's own softmax which behaves as an custom embedding.
+For other cases, embedding predicted is passed to the trained Model2 for word prediction which is our final output answer
+* vec2Char has a seperate README.

 ### Findings in VQAv2-dataset